Mahasthangarh: Outside the citadel

 Govinda Bhita: Situated 185 m north-east of Jahajghata and opposite the site museum.
 Remains dated from 3rd century BC to 15th century AD.
 Base remains of two temples have been exposed.

 Totaram Panditer Dhap: Situated in the village Vihara, about 6 km north-west of the citadel.
 Structural remains of a damaged monastery have been exposed.

 Narapatir Dhap: Situated in the village Basu Vihara, 1.5 km north-west of Totaram Panditer Dhap.
 Base remains of two monasteries and a temple have been exposed.
 Cunningham identified this place as the one visited by Xuanzang (Hiuen Tsang) in the 7th century AD.

 Gokul Medh: Also known as Behular Basar Ghar or Lakshindarer Medh, situated in the village Gokul, 3 km to the south of the citadel, off the Bogra-Rangpur road, connected by a narrow motorable road about 1 km.
 Excavations in 1934–36 revealed a terraced podium with 172 rectangular blind cells.
 It is dated 6th–7th century.
 Local mythology associates it with legendary Lakshmindara-Behula.
 The village Gokul also has several other mound Kansr Dhap has been excavated.

 Skandher Dhap: Situated in village Baghopara on the Bogra-Rangpur road, 3.5 km to the south of the citadel, a sandstone Kartika was found and structural vestiges of a damaged building were revealed.
 It is believed to be the remains of Skandha Mandira (temple consecrated to Kartika), mentioned in Karatoya mahatmya, as well as Kalhan's Rajatarangin, written in 1149–50.
 There also are references to Skandhnagara as a suburb of Pundranagara.
 Baghopara village has three other mounds.

 Khulnar Dhap: Situated in village Chenghispur, 700 m west of the north-west corner of the citadel has revealed remains of a temple.
 The mound is named after Khullana, wife of Chand Sadagar.

 From the present findings it can be deduced that there was a city called Pundravardhana at Mahasthangarh with a vast suburb around it, on all sides except the east, where the once mighty Karatoya used to flow.
 It is evident that the suburbs of Pundravardhana extended at least to Baghopara on the south-west, Gokul on the south, Vamanpara on the west, and Sekendrabad on the north.
 However, the plan of the city and much of its history are still to be revealed.

-Bhimer Jangal This well-known embankment starts from the north-east corner of Bogra town and proceeds northwards for about 30 miles to a marshy place called Damukdaher bit, under police station Govindaganj (Rangpur District) and it is said, goes oil to Ghoraghat.
+Bhimer Jangal This well-known embankment starts from the north-east corner of Bogra town and proceeds northwards for about 30 miles to a marshy place called Damukdaher bit, under police station Govindaganj (Gaibandha District) and it is said, goes oil to Ghoraghat.
 It is made of the red earth of the locality and retains at places even now a height of 20 feet above the level of the country.
 There is a break ill it of over three miles from Daulatpur (north west of Mahasthan-garh) to Hazaradighi (south-west, of it).
 About a mile south of Hazradighi. the stream Subil approaches the jangal and runs alongside it down to Bogra town.